an1mehacker/SR-Economy-Simulator/README.md

 - Add some kind of supply chains where to produce certain goods you need others
 - Item grouping by price, place of origin and quality.
 - Procedurally generate markets based on several factors like culture, political system and population
+- Profit indicator when selling that displays profit margins
+- Client side only implementation on a website

 # Data Structures
 ### SimulationStatus: